d3r3kk/azure-docs/articles/application-insights/app-insights-configuration-with-applicationinsights-config.md

 * [Microsoft.ApplicationInsights.PerfCounterCollector](http://www.nuget.org/packages/Microsoft.ApplicationInsights.PerfCounterCollector) NuGet package.

 ### Application Insights Diagnostics Telemetry
+The `DiagnosticsTelemetryModule` works at the Application Insights tooling level exclusively.
+The two things that it will emit will be (1) reporting errors in the Application Insights instrumentation code itself, and (2) report a 'heartbeat' to aid in diagnostic efforts.

-The `DiagnosticsTelemetryModule` reports errors in the Application Insights instrumentation code itself.
-For example, if the code cannot access performance counters or if an `ITelemetryInitializer` throws an exception.
-Trace telemetry tracked by this module appears in the [Diagnostic Search][diagnostic].
-Sends diagnostic data to dc.services.vsallin.net.
+When reporting errors, for example, if the code cannot access performance counters or if an `ITelemetryInitializer` throws an exception.
+Trace telemetry tracked by this module appears in the Diagnostic Search.
+Sends diagnostic data to dc.services.vsallin.net.+

+The heartbeat information is set to send a minimal amount of data to track general health information on your application as it would pertain to the Application Insights tooling itself.
+It will log information like platform versions, SDK versions, and other such data, and is open to extension should your application have specific heartbeat requirements.

+The data is sent at very infrequent and configurable intervals and is by default sent once every 15 minutes.
+All data would be stored with your application telemetry and can be queried and used for support or other purposes later.

-* `Microsoft.ApplicationInsights.Extensibility.Implementation.Tracing.DiagnosticsTelemetryModule`
+- `Microsoft.ApplicationInsights.Extensibility.Implementation.Tracing.DiagnosticsTelemetryModule`
-* [Microsoft.ApplicationInsights](http://www.nuget.org/packages/Microsoft.ApplicationInsights) NuGet package.
-If you only install this package, the ApplicationInsights.config file is not automatically created.
+- `Microsoft.ApplicationInsights` NuGet package.
+If you only install this package, the `ApplicationInsights.config` file is not automatically created

+> Note: Heartbeat functionality was introduced in version 2.5.1.

 ### Developer Mode
 `DeveloperModeWithDebuggerAttachedTelemetryModule` forces the Application Insights `TelemetryChannel` to send data immediately, one telemetry item at a time, when a debugger is attached to the application process.
 This reduces the amount of time between the moment when your application tracks telemetry and when it appears on the Application Insights portal.
 It causes significant overhead in CPU and network bandwidth.